sonatype-nexus-community/auditjs/README.md

-  --xml, -x        Set output to JUnit XML format                      [boolean] --whitelist, -w  Set path to whitelist file                           [string] --clear          Clears cache location if it has been set in config  [boolean]
+  --xml, -x        Set output to JUnit XML format                      [boolean] --whitelist, -w  Set path to whitelist file                           [string] --clear          Clears cache location if it has been set in config  [boolean] --bower          Force the application to explicitly scan for Bower  [boolean]
 ```

 ### Nexus IQ Server Usage